-Continuously erupting since 1983, Kilauea Volcano is the centrepiece of Hawaii Volcanoes National Park.
-Currently, most of the volcanic activity is centred around the Puu Oo Vent.
+Continuously erupting since 1983, Kilauea Volcano is the centerpiece of Hawaii Volcanoes National Park.
+Currently, most of the volcanic activity is centered around the Puu Oo Vent.
 Visitors can witness lava entering the sea from a viewing point in Kalapana outside the park.
 See the Volcano Eruption Update for more information.

-Home to Pele, the volcano goddess, this massive crater within Kilauea Caldera has also been the centre of recent volcanic activity.
+Home to Pele, the volcano goddess, this massive crater within Kilauea Caldera has also been the center of recent volcanic activity.
 Steam vents and dramatic, otherworldly views make this an unforgettable sight.

 Nahuku (Thurston Lava Tube)

-All along the Hamakua Coast from Hilo to Waipio Valley, you’ll find a variety of lookouts from where you can see incredible waterfalls.
+All along the Hamakua Coast from Hilo to Waipio Valley, you’ll find a variety of lookouts to see incredible waterfalls.
 Akaka Falls is a 135-metre waterfall that’s easily accessible, while Wailuku River State Park features the 24-metre Rainbow Falls and Peepee Falls just west of Downtown Hilo.

 Black Sand Beaches

-While Hawaii’s Big Island is home to many amazing beaches, its constant volcanic activity has created amazing black sand beaches along the Puna and Kau coasts.
-The most famous of these is Punaluu Black Sand Beach, which is a favourite of honu (Hawaiian Green Sea Turtles).
+While Hawaii Island is home to many amazing beaches, its constant volcanic activity has created amazing black sand beaches along the Puna and Kau coasts.
+The most famous of these is Punaluu Black Sand Beach, which is a favorite of honu (Hawaiian Green Sea Turtles).